skip to main content

 • The International Stormwater Best Management Practices (BMP) Database project website features a database of over 600 BMP studies, performance analysis results, tools for use in BMP performance studies, monitoring guidance and other study-related publications.

-• Stormwater Discharges from Transportation Sources - Similar to traditional stormwater management authorities (cities and counties), transportation authorities are also responsible for managing the stormwater runoff that discharges to our nation’s waters via regulated municipal separate storm sewer systems (MS4s) along streets, roads, and highways.
+• Stormwater Discharges from Transportation Sources (EPA) - Similar to traditional stormwater management authorities (cities and counties), transportation authorities are also responsible for managing the stormwater runoff that discharges to our nation’s waters via regulated municipal separate storm sewer systems (MS4s) along streets, roads, and highways.

 • TRB Publications about Environment - The Transportation Review Board maintains an updated list of publications related to transportation and the environment.